List of awards and nominations received by Arijit Singh: Mirchi Music Awards Bangla

 Mirchi Music Awards Bangla is the Bengali segment of the annual Mirchi Music Awards, presented by Radio Mirchi to honour both artistic and technical excellence of professionals in the Bengali language film music industry of India.
-Singh has received 2 awards from 14 nominations in the category Male Vocalist Of The Year.
+Singh has received 4 awards from 15 nominations in the category Male Vocalist Of The Year.

 Male Vocalist Of The Year

 National Film Awards

 The National Film Awards is the most prestigious film award ceremony in India.
 Established in 1954, it is administered by the International Film Festival of India and the Indian government's Directorate of Film Festivals.
 The awards are presented by the President of India.
 Due to their national scale, they are considered to be the equivalent of the American Academy Awards.

+Arijit Singh has won the award two times for Best Male Playback Singer.

 RMIM Puraskaar

 The RMIM Puraskaar borrows its name from the news group rec.music.Indian.misc, the oldest community of Hindi film music lovers on the net.
 These awards voice the opinion of HFM listeners scattered all over the Internet including on forums, groups, blogs, and social networks.

-Arijit Singh has won a record eighteen awards from twenty-nine nominations in different categories till date.
+Arijit Singh has won a record 26 awards from 42 nominations in different categories till date.